In Queensland we enjoy a wonderful climate and lifestyle which is the envy of many people worldwide.

 - There will be limited transport and parking options; and

-- When using the public cyclone shelter, you may be in the facility for up to 18 hours or more.
+- When using the refuge, you may be in the facility for up to 18 hours or more.
 During this times the building will be “locked down” for a period when the cyclone is passing.
 To ensure the structural integrity of the building and the safety of occupants there will be NO ability to enter OR leave the shelter while it is in “lock down”.